What is your store showing you? Understand it with retail analytics

-Our fictional customer, Tammy, is a 38-year-old woman.
-She enters a store, which is relatively busy, looking for shoes to complete her outfit for a wedding she is attending a few days later.
-On her way to the shoe section, Tammy sees endcap displays with boys T-shirts for sale.
-When she sees this advertisement, she remembers that she needed to buy T-shirts for her son, so she decides to pick some up.
-Tammy then walks to the shoe section and is greeted by an employee.
+Our fictional customer, Julia, is a 38-year-old woman.
+She enters a store, which is relatively busy, looking for shoes to complete her outfit for a wedding she is attending a week later.
+On her way to the shoe section, Julia sees endcap displays with T-shirts for sale.
+When she sees this advertisement, she remembers that she needed to buy T-shirts, so she decides to pick some up.
+Julia then walks to the shoe section and is greeted by an employee.
 Immediately, she sees an ad playing in the background displaying a pair of high end heels, reminding her of the shoes her friend bought for the wedding.
 She approaches a nearby employee and asks if she could get the heels in her size.
 While she waits, she enjoys the background music.

-The ad did exactly what marketing is supposed to do: capture the attention of the intended audience—in this case, Tammy.
+The ad did exactly what marketing is supposed to do: capture the attention of the intended audience—in this case, Julia.

 Heat maps provide data which indicate traffic hot spots within the store.
-This allowed the retailer to place items at specific end caps which ultimately grabbed Tammy’s attention.
-With nearby employees in every section, the sales floor was appropriately staffed to handle the number of customers that were in the store at that time, allowing Tammy to receive immediate assistance from one of the employees.
-The music playing throughout the store was selected to match the customer demographic, which has an impact on the customer experience and ultimately sales.
-In fact, in a field study by HUI Research and Soundtrack Your Brand, researchers found there was a 9.1 percent difference in overall sales when playing music that matched the brand compared with playing randomly selected popular songs.
+This allowed the retailer to place items at specific end caps which ultimately grabbed Julia’s attention.
+With nearby employees in the area, the sales floor was appropriately staffed to handle the number of customers that were in the store at that time, allowing Julia to receive immediate assistance from one of the employees.
+The music playing throughout the store was selected to match the store brand, which has an impact on the customer experience and ultimately sales.

-Toward the end of Tammy’s journey through the store, she heads for the checkout area.
-As she approaches an open line that already contains four customers, additional staff arrive and open another cash register.
-Tammy completes her purchase and leaves the store with her shoes in hand and a smile on her face.
+Toward the end of Julia’s journey through the store, she heads for the checkout area.
+She sighs when seeing that the open line already contains four customers, but then an audio announcement suggests to check out in the self-service area.
+Julia completes her purchase and leaves the store with her shoes in hand and a smile on her face.

-The same technology that influenced Tammy’s purchase also works to optimize other areas of the store to ultimately enhance customers’ experiences.
-Tammy was satisfied with her experience, and as a result, will likely visit again.
+Analytics can help to support your staff, so they can process items quicker.
+The same technology that influenced Julia’s purchase also works to optimize other areas of the store to ultimately enhance customers’ experiences.
+Julia was satisfied with her experience, and as a result, will likely visit again.

-Not only was Tammy’s purchase an influenced decision, but the technology in place helped ensure Tammy’s visit was quick and effortless.
+Not only was Julia’s purchase an influenced decision, but the technology in place helped ensure Julia’s visit was quick and effortless.

 One solution, multiple purposes

-Let’s take a closer look at the technology that allowed for Tammy’s successful in-store experience:
+Let’s take a closer look at the technology that allowed for Julia’s successful in-store experience:

-Demographic identifier: counts male and female visitors and provides an age estimate.
+- Demographic identification: provide statistical information on visitors’ gender and age groups.
 It can also be used to trigger digital signage messages based on age/gender.

-Network audio solutions: provides in-store background music and enables live and scheduled announcements.
+- Network audio solutions: provide in-store background music and enable live and scheduled triggered or non-triggered announcements.

-Heat maps: enables quick identification of hot spots, dead areas and bottlenecks to visualize traffic patterns over time as well as in real-time.
+- Heat maps: enable quick identification of hot spots, dead areas and bottlenecks to visualize traffic patterns over time as well as in real-time.

-Digital signage: enables targeted marketing messages to visitors based on age and gender when integrated, for example, with AXIS Demographic Identifier.
+- Digital signage: enable targeted marketing messages to visitors based on age and gender when integrated

-The individual components of this intelligent solution coalesce into one platform to enhance customers’ in-store experience.
-Fundamental statistics that most stores have may provide information on current sales and transactions, however they do not provide insight into efficiencies and inefficiencies.
+This integrated solution enhances your customers’ in-store experience.
+Fundamental statistics that most stores have may provide information on current sales and transactions, however they do not provide you with insight into efficiencies and inefficiencies.

-Below is an example of real statistics in action (from a retailer that is using one of our solutions), which have been used to benefit store operations.
+Below is an example of real statistics in action, which have been used to benefit store operations.
 The statistics compare two stores in a similar geographical location with similar customer demographics.
 Naturally, sales are a driving factor in determining store performance, but that may be an issue when you aren’t collecting additional customer insights.